vnsny-bia/VisitContactTrace/README.md

 ## Output - Contact Lists <a name="outputcontactlists"></a>

-The right-hand panel of the application displays the primary, secondary, and tertiary contact lists (available in the three tabs under "Contact Lists."
-The user can download these lists into .csv by clicking on the "Download" button.
+The "Contact Lists" tab displays the primary, secondary, and tertiary contact lists (available in separate tabs under "Contact Lists").
+You can download these lists into .csv by clicking on the "Download" button.
+The contact lists identify which of your patients/staff are primary, secondary, or tertiary contacts of your index person, and when those contacts made or received visits.

 ## Output - Visit Details <a name="outputdetails"></a>